 - Anti-parasitic (fights to rid the body of tapeworms, lice and other parasites)

-- Anti-protozoa (kills giardia, a common protozoan infection of the gut)
+- Anti-protozoa (attacks giardia, a common protozoan infection of the gut)

 - Effective at improving nutrient absorption (easily digestible; makes vitamins and minerals more available to the body)

-- Has no harmful for discomforting side effects
+- Has no harmful or discomforting side effects

 - Infection fighting